IDFA DocLab Forum

 - Online access to company profiles, strand profiles, and contact information of accredited guests.

-Fee waivers for teams where the main producer is from and living in a country on the IDFA Bertha Fund List are available.
+Fee exemptions or discounts for teams where the main producer is from and living in a country on this list are available.
+Please inquire with the Forum team for more details.